 Given these numbers, all occupations have people with substance use disorders and other mental illnesses.
 Some simply have higher rates of alcoholism or drug use, due to stressful conditions or long hours.
 Other people may have pre-existing illnesses such as depression or anxiety that contributes to their substance misuse.

-Some segments of the population, such as LGBTQ individuals, also deal with ostracism and discrimination, and may develop co-occurring disorders (substance abuse disorders and mental illnesses) because they are trying to self-medicate.
+Some segments of the population, such as LGBTQ individuals, also deal with ostracism and discrimination, and may develop co-occurring disorders (substance use disorder disorders and mental illnesses) because they are trying to self-medicate.

 If you worry you may be alone in your struggle.
 It is important to consider that a lot of people have a similar story.
 Many have shared stories of their experiences with addiction, and some have succumbed, yes, but many have had a stellar second act after rehab.

 Also, consider that employees with substance use disorders miss more days at work than non-abusers.
 If they show up hungover or impaired, both productivity and morale take a hit.
 When they fire employees, workplaces face costs because they have to hire new employees and train them.
 Finding help is worth it for everyone.